cern-it-efp/EOSC-Testsuite/conferences/README.md

 # Dissemination and Outreach

-## This folder contains material used to present the Test-Suite in different conferences and events:
+This folder contains material used to present the Test-Suite in different conferences and events.

 ### ISC 2020 - Frankfurt, Germany 22nd to 25th June 2020 (Digital Event)